Lovaraju521/pytest-human/README.md

 # Set log level for HTML logs specifically.
 # This requires the root logger to be properly configured.
 pytest --enable-html-log --html-log-level INFO
 ```

-Setting the log level is critical, especially in the root log level as a lot of human's basic features are only available in `INFO`/`DEBUG` levels.
-Setting the root log level is taken care of by pytest `--log-level` settings.
+`--html-log-level` controls the html logger directly but might still be restricted by the python root level.
+The root logger level can be tweaked programatically or using the `--log-level` parameter. `--html-log-level` default to `DEBUG` while in pytest the root log level defaults to `WARNING`.

+For human features to work, ensure the root logger is set to `DEBUG` or `TRACE` using `--log-level`.

 ## Logger API

 ### Fixtures

 - `human` - Supplies a human object to the test.
 Includes a logger and attachment collector.
 - `test_log` - Supplies a logger to the test, equivalent to `human.log`.
-For helpers/fixtures prefer using `get_logger` instead.
 - `human_test_log_path` - Path of the html log file for the current test
 ### Logging Methods